Novel food: Schizochytrium oil

 What is changing?

-The EU has authorised new conditions of use for the novel food Schizochytrium sp.
-(FCC-3204) oil in protein products intended for the general population, excluding dairy analogues (products using plant-based ingredients that mimic dairy products).
-It has also authorised an additional strain of Schizochytrium limacinum (ATCC-20889) as a novel food for use in infant/follow-on formula.
+- new conditions of use for the novel food Schizochytrium sp.
+FCC-3204 in protein products intended for the general population, excluding dairy analogues (products using plant-based ingredients that mimic dairy products) (Regulation 2025/688).

 Table 1 provides details of the strains, authorised uses, and companies that requested authorisation.

-Only the companies that applied for these authorisations may market these novel foods for the uses authorised for a 5-year period (see Table 1), unless these companies provide permission to others to market, or if another company obtains a novel food authorisation for this use without reference to scientific data protected in the novel food authorisations.
+Only the companies that applied for the authorisations of Schizochytrium sp.
+FCC-3204 in protein products and S. limacinum (ATCC-20889) as a novel food for use in infant/follow-on formula may market these novel foods for the uses authorised for a 5-year period (see Table 1), unless these companies provide permission to others to market, or if another company obtains a novel food authorisation for this use without reference to scientific data protected in the novel food authorisations.
+There is no exclusivity period for the newly authorised conditions of use for Schizochytrium sp.
+(ATCC PTA-9695) oil.

 Why?

-The European Food Safety Authority has concluded that the novel food Schizochytrium FCC-3204 oil is safe when used in protein products intended for the general population, excluding dairy analogues (EFSA 2024), and has provided a positive safety evaluation of S. limacinum strain ATCC-20889 (EFSA 2025).
+EFSA (2024) concluded that the novel food Schizochytrium FCC-3204 oil is safe when used in protein products intended for the general population, excluding dairy analogues.

 Timeline